-The Best Time to End eBay Listings
+Is There a "Best" Time to End eBay Listings?

-When eBay first started in 1996, it was an auction only site, accessible by dial-up internet, in the USA only.
-Things were very different then.
+When eBay first started in 1996, it was an auction only site, accessible by dial-up internet, in the U.S. only.
 Today we live in a world of mobile devices, sniping tools, eBay buyers all over the world, and a variety of eBay listing types.

 Historically, eBay sellers claim that Sunday night is the best time to end listings.
 But is that still true?
 Let's look at the variables that affect when items sell and you can come to your own conclusion

-eBay Listing Specials Often Flood the Market
+eBay Listing Specials

 You know those listing specials eBay offers?
 Like 1,000 free listings for a 7-day period?
 Those actually work against you when doing auctions.
 Here is what happens.
 Sellers often wait to list their items until eBay offers a free auction listing special.
 Then, the eBay marketplace is flooded with listings because sellers are taking advantage of the free special.
-There are exponentially more listings on eBay during the specials.
-Which means more unsold listings.
+There are exponentially more listings on eBay during the specials, which means more unsold listings.